 Numerous musculoskeletal injuries, such as tendinopathies, ligament injuries, and even osteoarthritis, can be successfully treated with PRP therapy.
-According to a systematic study published in the Journal of Orthopaedic Surgery and Research in 2016, PRP therapy significantly reduced pain and improved function for people with chronic tendinopathies such patellar tendinitis and tennis elbow.
+According to a systematic study published in the Journal of Orthopaedic Surgery and Research in 2016, PRP therapy significantly reduced pain and improved function for people with chronic tendinopathies such as patellar tendinitis and tennis elbow.
 PRP therapy was shown to be equally helpful for patients with other ligament injuries, such as ankle sprains.
-This was demonstrated from different systematic review that was published in the American Journal of Sports Medicine that same year.
+This was demonstrated from a different systematic review that was published in the American Journal of Sports Medicine that same year.

 For the treatment of many musculoskeletal injuries and diseases, PRP therapy has been deemed preferable to steroid injections.
 Steroid use has been shown to lead to more osteoporosis, infections, and even rupture of the tendons or other tissue that is undergoing treatment in the first place.

 PRP, on the other hand, is a relatively safe procedure with minimal side effects!
 It is a clinic-based outpatient surgery that doesn't require general anesthesia and that is only mildly painful (it is important to note, just as any other injection, it will be more so if the site of injection is already very tender).
 Additionally, the risk of infection or allergic responses is quite low because PRP uses the patient's own blood.

 PRP therapy shortens the time required for recovery after an accident by accelerating the healing process.
 The patient will typically be able to return to their regular activities more rapidly as PRP therapy helps to lessen discomfort and enhance function.